-Need an easy way to get CSV reports into Grow?
-We’ll teach you here how to automate CSV exports using Zapier to get them into Grow via either Google Sheets or Dropbox.
+Automating CSV exports is an easy way to get them into the application.
+You can automate this process using Zapier via either Google Sheets or Dropbox.

-In order to do this, you’ll need to make sure the following requirements are met:
+In order to do this, you will need to make sure the following requirements are met:

 - The data source you are using needs to export automatic emails with attached CSV sheets containing the data.